atomicdata-dev/atomic-data-docs/src/core/querying.md

 ## Triple Pattern Fragments

-[Triple Pattern Fragments](https://linkeddatafragments.org/specification/triple-pattern-fragments/) is an interface for querying RDF.
+[Triple Pattern Fragments](https://linkeddatafragments.org/specification/triple-pattern-fragments/) (TPF) is an interface for querying RDF.
 It works great for Atomic Data as well.

 An HTTP implementation of a TPF endpoint might accept a GET request to a URL such as this: